 Please excuse my lack of artistic ability!!
 The plan was for each kiddo to plant the type of seed they thought would grow the fastest.
 But… none of them chose green beans.
 Not a single kiddo!
 So… my TA and I each wrote our names on the green bean column so we could plant all three types of seeds.
 And, boy am I glad we did!
 (You’ll see why later when you see the ending pictures!)

 The next step was definitely the most fun!
 We planted the seeds!!

 For several days, nothing happened.
 But after about a week, we finally had some action!

 The carrots definitely grew the fastest!
 We kept watering and watching to see when the cucumbers and green beans would sprout.
 A couple days later, they started peeking through!

 The cucumbers were the second fastest to grow.
 But, the green beans sure had a surprise in store for us!!
 When we left on Friday, they were just a couple of inches tall.
 But when we came back on Monday, they were huge!!!

 Throughout the process, we checked on the progress of our plants and recorded our observations.
-You can grab the Seed Experiment Recording Sheet by clicking on the link!
+You can grab the Plants Investigation Recording Sheet by clicking HERE!